MISP/misp-website/_posts/2020-10-08-Event-Reports.md

 ## Writing an *Event report*
 A report's content can be non-formatted raw text but the power of the feature comes from its markdown parser.
-As a matter of fact, markdown format is **highly recommended** as it offers an easy-to-use syntax, a pleasant document and if coupled with MISP custom directives, an easy-to-write pleasant interactive document!
+As a matter of fact, markdown format is **highly recommended** as it offers an easy-to-use syntax, a pleasant document, and if coupled with MISP custom directives, an easy-to-write pleasant interactive document!

 ![Event report](../assets/images/misp/blog/event-reports/report-modal.png)